zeiad133/Treasure-Hunt/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Things you need to download:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation
+* docker

+To Run the Project

-* Database initialization
+* docker-compose up
+* navigate to http://localhost:8000/api-docs/index.html for swagger docs

-* How to run the test suite
+* navigate to http://localhost:1080/ for mailcatcher so you test emails

-* Services (job queues, cache servers, search engines, etc.)
+To Run tests

+* docker exec -it container_name rspec

+Bonus points covered:
-* Deployment instructions
+* Api authentication
+* Unit and integration tests

-* ...
+* Analytics
+* Allow only 20 requests per hour
+* add docker so you can test all features easily